-- 44 additional new electric units
+- 44 new cars (22 x 2 car EMUs)

 - Incremental network changes (signalling and track turnback / passing loops)

 - Level crossing safety upgrades

-Priority: optional

-Timing: starts 2014/15 or later depending on demand
+Priority: Timing: Targeted outcomes: optional starts 2014/15 or later depending on demand frequency, capacity

-Targeted outcomes: frequency, capacity

-Stage 1: Strengthen the walls of the tunnels then lower the floors thereby increasing clearances.
+1 Stage 1: Strengthen the walls of the tunnels then lower the floors thereby increasing clearances.
 This would allow heavier weight rail to be laid and increase the speed at which trains can travel through the tunnels.
 This would reduce the transit time and the risk of trains stalling.